 Develop the practical skills required by the emerging leader

 Level 3: Public Works Leadership Skills

 Learn process, planning and people skills for the public works administrator

 Each of the three courses consists of 30 hours of instruction over a four day period.
-Completion of all 90 hours is recognized with a Certificate of Completion awarded by the Northwest Public Works Institute and National APWA.
+Completion of all 90 hours, taken within a five year period, is recognized with a Certificate of Completion awarded by the Northwest Public Works Institute and National APWA.